gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Fret about Design → Focus on Execution
 ======================================
-**A good execution of a bad design will beat a bad execution of good design.**
+.. tip:: A good execution of a bad design will beat a bad execution of good design.

 .. important:: FTC is all about how well you execute in both the mechanical
     aspect and the driver aspect.